 - 1. Sound the alarm from the nearest fire alarm box, remove yourself to safety - 2.
-Immediately call 911 (9-911 from Auburn campus phones) give your name, the location of the fire by building name, number, and address or the nearest building if not a structure fire, and the nature of the fire.
+Immediately call 911, give your name, the location of the fire by building name, number, and address or the nearest building if not a structure fire, and the nature of the fire.
 Do not hang up unless instructed to do so!